 Homemade yeast donuts are a fun and delicious project.
-They take some time, but it is so satisfying to bit into a warm homemade donut.
+They take some time, but it is incredibly satisfying to bite into a warm homemade donut!

 - Oil for frying

 - 1/2 cup Milk more or less to get the right consistency

 For the Chocolate Glaze